-This is a urine test to screen for MDMA, the abbreviation for methylenedioxymethamphetamine (METH-ill-eh-NED-ee-oh-METH-am-FEH-tuh-meen), a street drug also called Ecstasy.
+This is a urine test to screen for MDMA, the abbreviation for methylenedioxymethamphetamine (METH-ill-eh-NED-ee-oh-METH-am-FEH-tuh-meen).
+This is a street drug also called Ecstasy.
 It's a popular drug at raves, dance clubs, and high school parties.
-Street names for MDMA include E, XTC, Adam, clarity, Stacy, lover's speed, and essence.
-MDMA comes in capsules or tablets, but can also be crushed and snorted or smoked as a powder.
+Street names for MDMA include E, Molly, XTC, Adam, clarity, Stacy, lover's speed, and essence.
+MDMA comes in capsules or tablets.
+It can also be crushed and snorted or smoked as a powder.

 MDMA makes the user feel euphoria, emotional warmth and empathy, and a sense of closeness and intimacy.
-It also releases sexual inhibitions.
+It also reduces normal sexual inhibitions.
 At typical doses, side effects include nausea, agitation, rapid heartbeat, and high blood pressure.
 In rare cases, it can bring on life-threatening increases in blood pressure and heart rate.
-It can also lead to seizures; delirium; dehydration; hyperthermia, or dangerously elevated body temperature; and death.
+It can also lead to:

-The hallucinogenic effects of MDMA usually last three to five hours.
-But the drug can be detected in your urine for longer than that, especially if you are a regular user.
-This test shows if you have used MDMA in the last one to three days by detecting it in your urine.
+The hallucinogenic effects of MDMA usually last 3 to 5 hours.
+But the drug can be found in your urine for longer than that, especially if you are a regular user.
+This test shows if you have used MDMA in the last 1 to 3 days by finding it in your urine.

 Drug abuse is a common problem at many workplaces, schools, and sports organizations.
 It's so widespread that some employers regularly require testing when you apply for a job.
 Some athletic associations, courts, and drug abuse treatment centers also require drug testing.

-An employer may require job applicants to take this test.
-Athletes in professional and amateur sports are usually tested for drug use, as are people who have gone to rehab centers to overcome addiction.
+You may need this test if an employer requires you as a job applicant to take this test.
+Athletes in professional and amateur sports are usually tested for drug use.
+So are people who have gone to rehab centers to overcome addiction.

-Emergency rooms often do a drug test if you're injured or unconscious, or a victim of date rape, or the medical staff suspects that you have overdosed.
+Emergency rooms often do a drug test if you're injured or unconscious, or a victim of date rape, or the healthcare staff suspects that you have overdosed.

-Especially in the case of a suspected drug overdose, your doctor may order other tests, including:
+Especially in the case of a suspected drug overdose, your healthcare provider may order other tests.
+These include:

 Acetaminophen and salicylate levels

-People with very high levels of this drug in their system may also have tests to find out if it's causing other problems in your body.
+People with very high levels of this drug in their system may also have tests to find out if it's causing other problems in their bodies.
 These include:

 Serum electrolytes and serum osmolality tests to measure chemicals in your blood